 Online Cropping Tools

-LunaPic is a fairly powerful image editor, so you bet it can be used for basic cropping.
+LunaPic is a fairly powerful image editor, so you can use it for basic cropping.
 You can even draw on the picture that you want to crop.
 You can crop images into a square or a circle, and there are the magic wand and freeform options as well.

-Select the circle tool for example.
-Then, draw on your picture to get the image cropped just the way you like it.
+Select the circle tool, for example.
+Then, draw on your picture to get the image cropped just how you like it.
 When you’re done, confirm the change by clicking on Crop.
-Your image will be cropped and it will have a transparent background.
+Your image will be cropped, and it will have a transparent background.

 Follow this link to visit and use LunaPic.

 IMGONLINE is another great cropping tool that you can use for free.
 It offers a great selection of shapes.
-The complex shapes are even more fun, what with the animals, hearts, arrows, and all.
+The complex shapes are even more fun, especially with the animals, hearts, arrows, etc.